Spring 2024 NYU Consortium Classes

 - Download and print the CU-NYU Cross Registration Form.

-- Registration is manual, and you will need to attend the first day of the class at NYU to obtain all the required signatures.
+- You will need to attend the first day of the class at NYU to obtain all the requirements.

-- The spring 2021 semester at NYU will start on Thursday, January 28.
+- The fall 2023 semester at NYU will start on Tuesday, September 5

 - The ILAS-CLACS consortium agreement is only for students in MARSLAC and SIPA program.
 Students in other programs at the Graduate School of Arts and Sciences are not eligible to register for these courses.
 Students at other schools must consult their school policies.